-While § 951 applies to all public U.S. companies, the provisions do not impose say-on-pay or say-on-frequency advisory votes on "smaller reporting companies" with assets of less than \$75 million until after Jan.
+Section 951 applies to all public U.S. companies, and it began to impose say-on-pay and say-on-frequency advisory votes upon "smaller reporting companies" with assets of less than \$75 million after Jan.
 21, 2013.
 Disclosure requirements regarding "golden parachute" payments in connection with change in control transactions took effect April 25, 2011.
 Finally, TARP companies are not subject to the new rules while they are still under TARP reporting rules.
-11
+10

 Other provisions of the Dodd-Frank Act will force public companies to make specific disclosures that will likely impact executive compensation structures.
-For example, under § 953 of the Act companies will have to make pay for performance disclosures demonstrating the relationship between executive compensation actually paid and the company's financial performance, as well as pay disparity disclosures providing the ratio of median total employee compensation (other than the CEO) to CEO compensation.
-Section 955 also requires disclosure of whether directors or employees are permitted to hedge company securities.
-The SEC's proposed rules for implementing these provisions are expected at the end of 2011, with the final rules set to take effect sometime in the first half of 2012.
+For example, under Section 953(a) companies will have to make pay for performance disclosures demonstrating the relationship between executive compensation actually paid and the company's financial performance.
+The SEC has not yet adopted rules to implement Section 953(a).